-(a) Foreign currency risk
+Foreign currency risk (a)

 The Group undertakes certain transactions denominated in foreign currencies, hence exposures to exchange rate fluctuations arise.
 Given the few transactions the Board does not consider there to be a need for policies to hedge against foreign currency risk.
 The Group's has no significant exposure to foreign currency risk as at the reporting date.